View Source LiveVue

 Relation to LiveSvelte

 This project is heavily inspired by ✨ LiveSvelte ✨.
 Both projects try to solve the same problem.
-LiveVue was started as a fork fo LiveSvelte with adjusted ESbuild settings, and evolved to use Vite and a slightly different syntax.
+LiveVue was started as a fork of LiveSvelte with adjusted ESbuild settings, and evolved to use Vite and a slightly different syntax.
 I strongly believe more options are always better, and since I love Vue and it's ecosystem I've decided to give it a go 😉

 You can read more about differences between Vue and Svelte in FAQ.